Jacob-Pickard/Quiz-App/README.md

         [X] Clarify the quiz categories to be more specific, make sure they actually relate to the PMP [X] Create a Scenario based question category
     - Technical Debt
-        [X] Refactor QuizPage, seperate the questions into their own JSX (or JSON?) file so as to prevent clutter.
+        [1] Rename index.js in questions folder to be something more descriptive [1] Remove the random blogpost that was supposed to be for the JSON demonstration (it has no content) [X] Refactor QuizPage, seperate the questions into their own JSX (or JSON?) file so as to prevent clutter.
         [X] Refactored the questions into seperate files.
         [X] Weird error on line #5 in App.jsx that should probably be dealt with at some point even though it doesnt cause any issues (yet)
         [X] Refactor the full quiz category?
 Seems like I should not have to have a 4th category in the code.
 Should be able to pull from the original 3 categories.
     - Bug
-        [X] The incorrect/correct indicator does not appear on the last question as the quiz summary and leaderboard popup overtakes it
+        [1] Big empty space on the leaderboard page above the title [X] The incorrect/correct indicator does not appear on the last question as the quiz summary and leaderboard popup overtakes it

 Question generation prompt: Here is my current JSON of 40 waterfall questions for my quizzing app.
 They are all relating to the waterfall framework, and are meant to help you study for the PMBOK 7th edition PMP exam.
 I would like for you to create 10 new questions that fit the JSON format, and make sure that they are not redundant/repeated questions.